 If history is any guide, we should expect future down periods in any given market and assume that winners will rotate between markets, just as they have in the past.
 Investors who rely on a single region for their equity exposure can find themselves in an unfortunate position where they have to sell at inopportune times to meet their cash needs.
 Recoveries can take decades or never happen at all, as the Japanese investors who witnessed first-hand in the 1980s.

 One of the best ways to balance these unpredictable forces is to build a globally diversified portfolio of developed and emerging market stocks.
 This will ensure that you always have some geographic region working in your favour and provide some ballast during the down periods for the other markets.
 With a global index fund or world plus emerging markets combo, you risk sacrificing a few percentage points of return in good times, but you also get the peace of mind that comes with being ready for a potential change in market leadership.

-Disclosure: The author held positions in MSCI World and MSCI Emerging Markets ETFs at the time of publication.
+Disclosure: The author owned funds tracking the MSCI World and MSCI Emerging Markets at the time of publication.

 - Saphier, Melissa et al. “Geographic Diversification Can Be a Lifesaver, Yet Most Portfolios Are Highly Geographically Concentrated.”
 Bridgewater Associates, 2019.